aetting/lm-diagnostics/datasets/CPRAG-34/README.md

 The CPRAG-explanations.tsv file contains explanations of the commonsense/pragmatic inference involved in predicting the correct words in this set.

-Reference:
+**Reference**:
-Kara D Federmeier and Marta Kutas.
+* Kara D Federmeier and Marta Kutas.
 1999.
 A rose by any other name: Long-term memory structure and sentence processing.